Scholarships Home - Firbank Grammar School Skip to main content

 When does Firbank have Scholarship Exams and when can we register?

-Firbank Grammar generally offers two scholarship rounds per year: with exams in February and in August*.
+Firbank Grammar generally offers two scholarship rounds per year: with exams in February and in July*.
 The Scholarship exam dates will be advertised in the Firbank School Newsletter, the Firbank website, on the Firbank socials, and will be emailed to families on our waitlists for eligible years.
 Registrations are online and generally open 5-6 weeks prior to the exam.
 Please note that applications will close at least one week prior to the exam and must be fully submitted and paid for by the due date.

 *Please note: The Firbank February exam scholarships are open to current Firbank students and non-Firbank students wishing to commence the following year.
-The August exam scholarships are open only to non-Firbank students wishing to commence the following year.
+The July exam scholarships are open only to non-Firbank students wishing to commence the following year.

 What are the criteria for being considered for a Firbank Academic Scholarship?